Word by Word

 Like most writers I read a lot as a kid.
 If I didn’t have a current book I’d reread a classic or tackle a volume of our Collier’s Encyclopedia.
 I was also drawn to biographies.
 From my vantage our small northern town didn’t hold a lot of inspiring types so I sought out exemplars from the pages of books.

-When I was younger I started studying authors whose works would shine a light on my hidden dreams: F Scott Fitzgerald, Truman Capote, Eudora Welty, John Steinbeck, Shirley Jackson.
+As I reached adulthood I started studying authors whose works would shine a light on my hidden dreams: F Scott Fitzgerald, Truman Capote, Eudora Welty, John Steinbeck, Shirley Jackson.
 Not all were role models, but their stories could be deciphered, their techniques dissected.
-In my twenties the list grew: Maxine Hong Kingston, Zora Neal Hurston, MFK Fischer, Marge Piercy, William Styron, I read Michner’s sprawling tomes for their scope and narratives.
+In my twenties the list grew: Maxine Hong Kingston, Zora Neal Hurston, MFK Fischer, Marge Piercy, William Styron, and others.
+I read Michner’s sprawling tomes for their scope and narratives.
 And wanted to know how he gathered the research materials for his books, and then wove them into a tale.

-As I’m typing here again it’s midmorning and I’ve gone outside to water windows boxes and hanging planters and the birds’ morning chatter and songs have died down some.
-And I realized that I’ll never be able to recall or list all the authors, novels, and nonfiction books that left their mark on me.
+While I’m typing here it’s midmorning and I’ve gone outside to water windows boxes and hanging planters and the birds’ morning chatter and songs have died down some.
+Filling the watering can I realized that I’ll never be able to recall or list all the authors, novels, and nonfiction books that left their mark on me.
 But I’ve never forgotten the Joad family in Grapes of Wrath or that final intimate scene that gives hope.
 Or how Holden Caufield felt like a brother from another mother.
 Then there was the shocking ending of Shirley Jackson’s “The Lottery.”
 Or the heartbreak in Tillie Olsen’s “As I Stand Here Ironing.”
 These stories changed me and never left my cellular memory.
 But there are so many more.

-After my books began being published and I received invitations to speak or teach at conferences and I started meeting mentors.
+I also received invitations to speak or teach at conferences and started meeting more mentors.
 Jane Friedman, publishing guru, formerly the publisher at Writer’s Digest Books, comes to mind.
 She sat in on a workshop I taught at a writing conference and afterward approached me to write Between the Lines.

-She’s witty, highly educated, is in a long-term marriage, has 3 adult children, and lives in Arizona.
-When I interviewed her she took me inside her research techniques {her series starts in the 1700s in Scotland} and her writing method–of following a snippet or small detail, and then building from these instinctual threads.
-Something that struck me was how she structured her days, How she walked five miles a day and went to bed early, then got up a few hours later and wrote in the quiet of nightime.
+Gabaldon is witty, highly educated, is in a long-term marriage, has 3 adult children, and lives in Arizona.
+When I interviewed her she took me inside her research techniques since her series starts in the 1700s in Scotland and ends up in a North Carolina homestead.
+She described her writing method that began when her children were small and described how she followied a snippet or small detail, and then built scenes from these instinctual threads.
+Something that struck me was how she structured her days, how she walked five miles every day, and went to bed early after spending time with her husband, then got up a few hours later and wrote in the stillness of nightime.
 Then she’d go back to sleep and write again in the morning.
 I’ve never forgotten our conversation.

-Then I started creating my own conferences and inviting fabulous writers to teach at them.
-I’m frankly rich in mentors.
+Then I started creating my own conferences and inviting fabulous authors/mentors to teach at them–which is another chapter.
+I’m frankly rich in mentors and hope you are too.

 You can follow any responses to this entry through the RSS 2.0 feed.
 You can skip to the end and leave a response.
 Pinging is currently not allowed.